yii2mod/collection/README.md

 #####```forget()```

-Remove an item from the collection by key:
+The `forget` method removes an item from the collection by its key:
 ```php
 $collection = new Collection(['firstName' => 'Igor', 'lastName' => 'Chepurnoy']);